elm/compiler/README.md

 This will ensure that the elm package is available.
 Then install Elm with:

-    cabal install elm
+    cabal install elm-server

-Assuming everything goes correctly (potential problems are discussed later), this will build two executables on your machine:
+Assuming everything goes correctly (potential problems are discussed later, Yesod and HAppStack users should read on as well), this will build two executables on your machine:

 * `elm` is a standard compiler that takes `.elm` files and produces `.html` files.
 You can then use these HTML files with your favorite web-framework.